ryan1431/mixed-messages/readme.md

 ## **_Objective_**:

 Display random messages from collection based on user's input.
 - Each random message should be made up of at least three different pieces of data
 - The user will be prompted to answer a question and receive a message based on their input
-    - eg: how are you feeling?
+    - eg. how are you feeling?
-      - happy --> tell joke
+      - happy --> tell joke,
       - sad --> inspire
       - etc
 - each input will pull from a different category of messages